Nyayangal Jayikkattum: Production

 Nyayangal Jayikkattum was Aishwarya's first Tamil film.
-It was originally titled Pethavanga Mathavanga, but later retitled.
+It was originally titled Pethavanga Mathavanga.

 Soundtrack

 The soundtrack was composed by Shankar–Ganesh, while the lyrics were written by Vaali.

 Release and reception

 Nyayangal Jayikkattum was released on 1 June 1990.
 N. Krishnaswamy of The Indian Express wrote, "Sivachandran's script does get you involved in the film and concerned about its characters."
 C. R. K. of Kalki praised the performances of lead artistes but was critical of certain scenes and logical mistakes.